 Education and Recognition

 Dr. Krochmal received his undergraduate degree from Washington University in St. Louis, and his medical degree from the University of Michigan in Ann Arbor.
 He did his surgical internship at the University of Michigan, and his general surgery residency at the Mayo Clinic Arizona.
 He did his plastic surgery training at the University of North Carolina at Chapel Hill, and an aesthetic surgery fellowship at the Hunstad Kortesis Center, one of only 12 fellowships endorsed by the American Society for Aesthetic Plastic Surgery (ASAPS).
-Dr. Krochmal is an Associate Fellow of the American College of Surgeons.
-Additionally, he is a Candidate for Membership of the ASAPS.
-He is committed to research and advancing the field of plastic surgery, having presented at national conferences and authored numerous manuscripts.
-He is committed to patient safety, and serves on the Health Policy Committee for the American Society of Plastic Surgeons.
+Dr. Krochmal is a board-certified plastic surgeon, a Fellow of the American College of Surgeons, and a member of the American Society of Plastic Surgeons (ASPS) and ASAPS.
+He is committed to research and advancing the field of plastic surgery, having presented at national conferences and authored numerous manuscripts and book chapters.
+He is committed to patient safety and serves on the Health Policy Committees for both ASPS and ASAPS.